Alabama Literacy Test

 After that, you were given Parts "B" and "C" which were two sets of four written questions that you had to answer.

-[© Eve Arnold]The The parts "B" and "C" we display on this website are some examples from workbooks that Citizenship School teachers, such as the young woman in the photo at left, used to teach applicants what to expect when they went down to the courthouse to register.
+[© Eve Arnold]The The parts "B" and "C" we display on this website are some examples from workbooks that Citizenship School teachers, such as the young woman in the photo at left, used to teach applicants to memorize before they went down to the courthouse to register.
 For that reason, the correct answers for each question are shown.

 Parts "B" and "C" are in Adobe Acrobat® PDF format.